AI & Agents

 Why Laravel Developers Need Agent-Accessible Storage

-To begin, generate your secure API keys from the Fast.io dashboard.
+Generate an API key in Settings > Devices & Agents > API Keys, or create one with POST /current/user/auth/key/.
+Workspace IDs are 19-digit numeric strings.
 Store these credentials safely within your project's .env file to prevent accidental commits to public version control repositories.
 Open your environment file and append the following variables:

 FASTIO_API_KEY="your_secure_api_key_here"